glauber-md/mobile-simple-rest-call/README.md

 ```

 ### Get this library
-Download [build/cordova-simplerestcall.min.js](cordova-simplerestcall.min.js) and put it on your newly created project (e.g. move it to folder ```www/js``` inside your project root).
+Download [cordova-simplerestcall.min.js](build/cordova-simplerestcall.min.js) and put it on your newly created project (e.g. move it to folder ```www/js``` inside your project root).

 ### Get the dependencies

 This library currently depends on jQuery.
 You can get it from https://jquery.com/download/ .
 After downloading, copy jQuery's library file to ```www/js``` inside your project root.

-It also depends on the following Cordova library:
+It also depends on the [cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage#readme) library:

 ```cordova-sqlite-storage```